 4. Relate your skill sets to the job area in which you are interested to work:

 Are you interested in marketing?
 Or are you interested in research in the company?
-If marketing post is what you would like to work for, then how are your skill sets going to benefit the company?
+If the marketing post is what you would like to work for, then how are your skill sets going to benefit the company?
 What are the advantages the company would have if they hired you?
 That should be the core of the letter of interest.
-You need to sell yourself off but even the company hiring you, should know that they can invest in you.
+You need to sell yourself off but even the company hiring you should know that they can invest in you.

 5. Write down all the important skill sets that you have earned:

-When writing to the company about how the company would benefit by hiring you, list all the accomplishments and merits you have earned till date.
+When writing to the company about how the company would benefit by hiring you, list all the accomplishments and merits you have earned to date.
 That proves to them that you are capable enough to work for their organization.